Mirza Ismail

 Sir Mirza Muhammad Ismail Amin-ul-Mulq KCIE OBE CStJ PC (24 October 1883 – 5 January 1959) was an Indian statesman and police officer who served as the Diwan of Mysore, Jaipur, and Hyderabad.

-Sir C. P. Ramaswami Iyer considered him "one of the cleverest men in India".
+Indian lawyer and politician Sir C. P. Ramaswami Iyer considered him "one of the cleverest men in India".
 His longtime friend Sir C. V. Raman remarked, "His accessibility and personal charm coupled with his depth of knowledge and his keen sense of human and cultural values made him a great and highly successful administrator".

 Early years

-Mirza Ismail was born on 24 October 1883 in Bangalore to Aga Jan Mohammed Khazim Shirazie, the longest serving assistant district commissioner (ADC) in the Kingdom of Mysore, and was of Persian descent.
+Mirza Ismail was born on 24 October 1883 in Bangalore to Aga Jan Mohammed Khazim Shirazie, the longest serving assistant district commissioner (ADC) in the Kingdom of Mysore and was of Persian descent.

 His family had longstanding relations with Mysore Palace.
 His grandfather Agha Aly Asker Shirazie supplied horses to the royal stables and trained the royal cavalry.

 Ismail himself was close friends with Yuvaraja Krishnaraja Wadiyar IV, later Maharaja Krishnaraja Wadiyar IV.
 He and the young prince were inseparable from an early age.
 Both fine equestrians were studious, with big dreams for the kingdom–even before they would become classmates at the royal private palace school under Sir Stuart Fraser.

 Ismail graduated from St Patrick's College, Bangalore in 1904.
 Soon after, he became Assistant Superintendent of Police, Mysore.

 Premierships

-Ismail became the private secretary to Maharaja Krishnaraja Wadiyar IV; the king had great faith in his administrative acumen and abilities to implement them.
+Ismail became the private secretary to Maharaja Krishnaraja Wadiyar IV; the maharaja (king) had great faith in his administrative acumen and abilities to implement them.
 It was at this time that the maharaja urged his prime minister Sir M. Visvesvaraya to mentor Ismail.